WinterVein/CamelBoard/README.md

  the BootStrap CSS framework that is utilized by CamelBoard (you can find them at http://getbootstrap.com/)

+NOTE:
+- Admin blog posts(BlogPoster.php) can involve html, php, css, and javascript (this is so that you can style your posts).
+- Things posted to the messageboard (respondwrite.html) do not allow use of code(this is for saftey reasons).

 FILES:
 bootstrap-3.1.1-dist (CSS framework folder)